Abyssal plain: Biodiversity

 In 2005, the Japan Agency for Marine-Earth Science and Technology (JAMSTEC) remotely operated vehicle, KAIKO, collected sediment core from the Challenger Deep.
 432 living specimens of soft-walled foraminifera were identified in the sediment samples.
 Foraminifera are single-celled protists that construct shells.
 There are an estimated 4,000 species of living foraminifera.
 Out of the 432 organisms collected, the overwhelming majority of the sample consisted of simple, soft-shelled foraminifera, with others representing species of the complex, multi-chambered genera Leptohalysis and Reophax.
 Overall, 85% of the specimens consisted of soft-shelled allogromiids.
 This is unusual compared to samples of sediment-dwelling organisms from other deep-sea environments, where the percentage of organic-walled foraminifera ranges from 5% to 20% of the total.
 Small organisms with hard calciferous shells have trouble growing at extreme depths because the water at that depth is severely lacking in calcium carbonate.
-The giant (5–20 cm) foraminifera known as xenophyophores are only found at depths of 500–10,000 metres, where they can occur in great numbers and greatly increase animal diversity due to their bioturbation and provision of living habitat for small animals.
+The giant (5–20 cm) foraminifera known as xenophyophores are only found at depths of 500–10,000 m, where they can occur in great numbers and greatly increase animal diversity due to their bioturbation and provision of living habitat for small animals.

 While similar lifeforms have been known to exist in shallower oceanic trenches (>7,000 m) and on the abyssal plain, the lifeforms discovered in the Challenger Deep may represent independent taxa from those shallower ecosystems.
 This preponderance of soft-shelled organisms at the Challenger Deep may be a result of selection pressure.
 Millions of years ago, the Challenger Deep was shallower than it is now.
 Over the past six to nine million years, as the Challenger Deep grew to its present depth, many of the species present in the sediment of that ancient biosphere were unable to adapt to the increasing water pressure and changing environment.
 Those species that were able to adapt may have been the ancestors of the organisms currently endemic to the Challenger Deep.

 Polychaetes occur throughout the Earth's oceans at all depths, from forms that live as plankton near the surface, to the deepest oceanic trenches.
 The robot ocean probe Nereus observed a 2–3 cm specimen (still unclassified) of polychaete at the bottom of the Challenger Deep on 31 May 2009.
 There are more than 10,000 described species of polychaetes; they can be found in nearly every marine environment.
 Some species live in the coldest ocean temperatures of the hadal zone, while others can be found in the extremely hot waters adjacent to hydrothermal vents.